PovertyAction/github-training/GitHub User Guide.md

 ![Forking](/img/fork_button.png)

-Once you've forked a repository, you can create new branches off of the fork, submit pull requests to the master branch, and update your fork with any changes that have been made to the master.
+Once you've forked a repository, you can create new branches off of the fork, submit pull requests to the original repository, and update your fork with any changes that have been made to the original.

 As mentioned above, branching is a key component to working collaboratively.
 Multiple branches can be created according to which files/portions of code that each team member is working on.
 Each user can work independently (on their local drive) on these branches, without affecting the master branch, and only merging in changes when necessary.
 As with all of GitHub, all changes are tracked on all branches, making it relatively easy to see which changes were made by which user.